malvag/distributed-ml-bench/README.md

 [3] kubectl is a CLI for Kubernetes
 - `brew install kubectl`

 [4] We will use Kubernetes as our core distributed infrastructure.
-Infact we will use [k3d](https://k3d.io/v5.5.2/) which is a lightweight wrapper to run k3s (Rancher Lab’s minimal Kubernetes distribution) in docker
+In fact we will use [k3d](https://k3d.io/v5.5.2/) which is a lightweight wrapper to run k3s (Rancher Lab’s minimal Kubernetes distribution) in docker

 To install k3d:
 - `wget -q -O - https://raw.githubusercontent.com/k3d-io/k3d/main/install.sh | TAG=v5.0.0 bash`